 The Lord has placed you in a church family, given you neighbors and other non-Christian relationships, maybe put a widow or single mom in your path.
 You have access online to many ministries that need prayer or maybe financial support.
-I am not trying to overwhelm you or put a burden on you but I want to challenge you to see if there is ministry you can be participating in together as a family.
+I am not trying to overwhelm you or put a burden on you, but I want to challenge you to see if there is a ministry you can be participating in together as a family.

 Are There Other Needs You Can meet?